When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Trial, Shipping, and Warranty

 The Joybed LX ships for free to the contiguous U.S., while paid shipping may be available to Alaska and Hawaii.
-White Glove delivery along with old mattress removal are available for an additional fee.
-The mattress is backed by a 120-night sleep trial along with a 10-year warranty.
+White Glove delivery and old mattress removal are available for an additional fee.
+The mattress comes with a 120-night sleep trial and is backed by a 10-year warranty.

 Best Mattress for Stomach Sleepers